Frequently Asked Questions

 3. Provide a sample after submitting your printing requisition.

 The sample lets us know if we are producing the piece with the right page breaks, color, and page layout.
+This can be in PDF format or a printed copy.

 4. Include any fonts used in your document with your file.